kl0u/flink/docs/dev/libs/cep.md

 A `PatternFlatSelectFunction` is similar to the `PatternSelectFunction`, with the only distinction that it can return an arbitrary number of results.
-In order to do this, the `select` method has an additional `Collector` parameter which is used for forwarding your output elements downstream.
+In order to do this, the `select` method has an additional `Collector` parameter which is used to forward your output elements downstream.

 {% highlight java %}
 class MyPatternFlatSelectFunction<IN, OUT> implements PatternFlatSelectFunction<IN, OUT> {